 Videoblocks was a stock footage agency from 2014 to 2019.
-As of today, the URL videoblocks.com appears once in a while within the project into which it merged: Storyblocks (learn more about Storyblocks).
+Then it merged with Storyblocks (learn more about Storyblocks).

 The Videoblocks brand, however, has disappeared, and I think the continued presence of the URL is only a technical matter that requires a little bit of time to migrate the URLs.

 The homepage of Videoblocks still exists and is indexed by Google, but if you click on the link you will arrive on the Storyblocks homepage.

 For many years, Videoblocks has represented a steady income for me as a stock footage producer.
 If you consider that I would have created the content I sold there anyway in order to sell it on:

 - Shutterstock (read the complete guide on Shutterstock)